fabiusgasber/weather-app/README.md

 - **Liskov Substitution**: Followed modular design practices for flexible component interchangeability.
 - **Interface Segregation**: Avoided unnecessary dependencies or tightly coupled components.
 - **Dependency Inversion**: Abstracted dependencies to allow for easier testing and code evolution.

+### **CSS Layout with Grid and Flexbox**
+- Built responsive and visually appealing layouts using CSS Grid for structural alignment and Flexbox for precise content positioning.
+- Ensured cross-device compatibility by combining these techniques to adapt layouts to various screen sizes.
+- Enhanced the user interface with modern, clean, and organized designs that prioritize usability and readability.

 ---